Together achieving a credible, responsible and more co-ordinated tin supply chain

 Promoting positives of tin

-Tin is included in the scope of these raw material discussions due to its high profile as a ‘conflict mineral’ and widespread use in consumer products including electronics and tinplate.
-However, tin as a metal is also fortunate to have no proven toxic effects in either man or the environment, and in being a metal that is widely recycled in alloys and re-refined metal products.
+Tin is included in the scope of these raw material discussions due to its high risk profile and widespread use in consumer products including electronics and tinplate.
+By engaging in conversations about reducing negative impacts in the supply chain, tin has the potential to become a leader in sustainable production and to make positive contributions in sourcing areas.
+Tin as a metal is also fortunate to have no proven toxic effects in either man or the environment, and in being a metal that is widely recycled in alloys and re-refined metal products.
 As an industry we can focus more attention on, and make use of these positives.

 RTS is a platform for :